microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.StateMachine.document.md

 # PROCESSOR : State Machine

-The state machine processor is a relatively simple yet highly effective component within Dynamic Telemetry.
-Essentially, this processor listens to all log messages that pass by, identifying significant events and managing a state machine based on those events.
+The State Machine [Processor](./Architecture.Components.Processor.Overview.document.md) is a relatively simple yet highly effective component within Dynamic Telemetry.
+Essentially, this Processor listens to all log messages that pass by, identifying significant events and managing a state machine based on those events.
 When the state machine processor detects an interesting log message, it transitions to a new